Thomas Affleck (planter)

-He and his wife, Anna M. Dunbar Smith, owned Ingleside, an estate in Washington, Mississippi, where he founded his Southern Nurseries, one of the earliest nurseries in the South.
+He and his wife, Anna M. Dunbar Smith, owned Ingleside, an estate in Washington, Mississippi, where he founded his Southern Nurseries, one of the South's earliest nurseries.
 His wife also owned several plantations and enslaved people in Adams and Wilkinson Counties.
 In the mid-1850s, Affleck purchased Glenblythe Plantation in Gay Hill, Washington County, Texas, where he, his family, and enslaved people moved in 1860.
 Affleck also published Affleck's Southern Rural Almanac and Plantation and Garden Calendar from Ingleside, 1851 to 1859, and Glenblythe, 1860 to 1861.
 At Glenblythe, he established Central Nurseries.
 He was the first Southern writer whose work on plants was widely read; he also published two best-selling guides for cotton and sugar plantation and farming accounting.

 Early life

 Thomas Affleck was born on July 13, 1812, in Dumfries, Scotland.
 His father was Thomas Affleck and his mother, Mary (Hannay) Affleck.
 He graduated from the University of Edinburgh, where he studied agriculture.
 Not yet 20, he immigrated to the United States, arriving on May 4, 1832.